Featured image of post How to Setup GitLab Private NPM Registry? Best Practices for Multi-Package and Permission Management

 Registry Description

-Group Registry To be able to unify the download of all packages, unify the setting of Group Registry to download all packages under this Gitlab Group.
+Group Registry To be able to unify the download of all packages, unify the setting of Group Registry to download all packages under this GitLab Group.

 Reason Description